gvjacob/testdocs/README.md

-# JS TestDocs
+# TestDocs

-## Features

 Tests as documentation!
-Hovering over a Javascript symbol gives you a top down overview of its tests.
+This is a VSCode extension that gives you a convenient lens to the tests of your Javascript symbols.
+Hovering over a symbol gives you a top down overview of its tests.
 File name convention and considered test blocks can be configured.

 <img src="./assets/example.png" styles="width: 100%">